Poultry, pigeons and other animals

 - in addition to these setback requirements, noise from the birds must comply with the assigned noise levels, as stated within the Environmental Protection (Noise) Regulations 1997 and the noise must not be considered as unreasonable.

 When deciding to keep birds, it is important to consider the type of bird and how much noise they produce.
-Bird noise must comply with the Environmental Protection (Noise) Regulations 1997 (available via state law publisher website www.slp.wa.gov.au).
+Bird noise must comply with the Environmental Protection (Noise) Regulations 1997 (available via the Western Australian Legislation website www.legislation.wa.gov.au).
 In some instances, residents have had to remove particular birds when the noise they have produced has adversely impacted neighbours.
 To minimise noise, it's important that birds are kept as far away from neighbours as possible.

 Large animals include alpacas, cows, horses, sheep, goats, deer, camels, lamas, emus, ostriches and kangaroos.
 It does not include pigs.